Stan Lee Cause Of Death Listed As Heart And Respiratory Failure

 Stan Lee is known as the creator of Marvel.
 The company created beloved characters such as Spider-Man, The Incredible Hulk, Deadpool, Iron Man, X-Men, Black Panther, and The Avengers.
 Lee is also known for his cameos in movies in the Marvel Cinematic Universe (MCU); something fans of the films always looked forward to seeing.

-While Lee may have passed, his legacy will live on in the characters that he created, and we’ll even see him make future cameos, as reports indicate that his appearance in Avengers 4 and other upcoming Marvel movies were already filmed.
+While Lee may have passed, his legacy will live on in the characters that he created, and we’ll even see him make future cameos, as reports indicate that his appearances in Avengers 4 and other upcoming Marvel movies were already filmed.

 Marvel Creator Stan Lee's Death Certificate Lists Heart Failure as Cause of Death https://t.co/yhOCSGv6fV